hjyion/2022-Machine-Learning/README.md

 We used Sklearn libraries for...

 * **XGBoost** (Our model)
-* Logistic Regression, KNN, RandomForest, MLP as comparison
+* Logistic Regression, KNN, RandomForest, MLP for comparison

 ### Performance Evaluation
 1. classification report